A Parameter-Free Tour of the Binary Black Hole Population

-In addition to the $10\,M_\odot$ and $35\,M_\odot$ maxima, other studies have noted the possible existence of other features in the primary mass spectrum, namely additional maxima or minima in the $15-25\,M_\odot$ range~\cite{Tiwari2021b,O3b-pop,Tiwari2022,Edelman2022b}.
-We do not see evidence for any such features here, however.
-This indicates that, with current data, any additional features are likely prior-dependent and consistent with random clustering of a still small number of observations.
-Refs.~\cite{Edelman2022a,O3b-pop,Edelman2022b,Farah2023} note a somewhat significant \textit{dip} in the mass spectrum, relative to a power-law, near $14\,M_\odot$.
-We interpret this result not as a local minimum, but just as a flattening of the power law index at lower masses, as seen in Fig.~\ref{fig:lnm1} and discussed further below.
+In addition to the $10\,M_\odot$ and $35\,M_\odot$ maxima, other studies have noted the possible existence of other features in the primary mass spectrum, namely additional maxima or minima in the $15$-$25\,M_\odot$ range~\cite{Tiwari2021b,O3b-pop,Tiwari2022,Edelman2022b}.
+We do not see evidence for any such features here, however, indicating that any additional features are likely prior dependent and consistent with random clustering of a still-small number of observations.
+References~\cite{Edelman2022a,O3b-pop,Edelman2022b,Farah2023} note a somewhat significant \textit{dip} in the mass spectrum, relative to a power law, near $14\,M_\odot$.
+We interpret this result not as a local minimum but just as a flattening of the power-law index at lower masses, as seen in Fig.~\ref{fig:lnm1} and discussed further below.
 Additionally, various studies have searched for the presence of a high-mass cutoff in the black hole mass spectrum~\cite{Fishbach2017,Talbot2018,O2-pop,Fishbach2020,O3a-pop,Baxter2021,Edelman2021,Fishbach2021,O3b-pop}, due possibly to the occurrence of pair-instability supernova~\cite{Woosley2021}.
-In Ref.~\cite{O3b-pop}, for example, it is inferred that if such a cut-off exists, then it must occur at $m_1>78\,M_\odot$ at 95\% credibility.
-Our analysis, however, shows no indication of a cutoff in the black hole mass spectrum, instead recovering a distribution that remains smoothly declining out to $m_1\approx 100\,M_\odot$.
+In Ref.~\cite{O3b-pop}, for example, it is inferred that if such a cutoff exists, then it must occur at $m_1>78\,M_\odot$ at 95\% credibility.
+Our analysis, however, shows no indication of a cutoff in the black hole mass spectrum, instead recovering a distribution that continues to smoothly decline out to $m_1\approx 100\,M_\odot$.
 Note that the slight increase in the variance of $\mathcal{R}$ seen near $100\,M_\odot$ marks a reversion to the prior in the region $m_1\gtrsim 100\,M_\odot$ where we have little data.